 friend, George Hyde.)
 Then a stint as a field organizer for McGovern

-legend even then!), then I worked for a Congressman who, in between reading
+he was a legend even then!), then I worked for a Congressman who, in between

-the Washington Post, would send me notes addressed “Ritch” – and he was
+reading the Washington Post, would send me notes addressed “Ritch” –

-voted one of the top 10% of all Members of Congress that year! – and then
+and he was voted one of the top 10% of all Members of Congress that year! –

-eight exciting years chasing corporate crooks with the Division of
+and then eight exciting years chasing corporate crooks with the Division

 In between, I married Peggy Stone of New York, who graduated from another law school the same year I did.
 As I write this (5/14/05), we were married 33 years ago today.
 Our first child, Jane, was born in D.C.
 She is a lawyer in Washington and works for a Congresswoman as a Legislative Counsel and is getting married in November 2005 to a classmate from law school.
 Jane followed her father's footsteps by working her brains out as a member of the Kerry for President staff.
 (Losing political campaigns is a family hallmark.)
 Our son, Ben, has just finished his second year at NYU Law School.
 Both kids went to the University of Michigan.
 Jane turned Brown down to go there, causing my father (Brown ’35) to be wondrous about why anyone would do such a thing.
 What can I say?
 Jane loved Michigan and wanted the Rah!
 Rah!
 Big Time College Football Experience.
 Ben followed her to Michigan.
 Go Blue!